SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## sessionize

-<details><summary><small>Allows you to use an extracted value from one log message (generated from one system) to find correlating values in log messages from other systems.
+<details><summary><small>The <code>sessionize</code> operator allows you to use an extracted value from one log message (generated from one system) to find correlating values in log messages from other systems.
 After you run sessionize, these related events are displayed on the same page.
 The thread of logs woven together is called a <i>session</i>.</small></summary>

 Depending on your use case, you'd also use the [join](#join) operator, which may be more appropriate and easier to use.